donnemartin/donnemartin.github.io/content/system-design-web-crawler.md

 * [Availability patterns](https://github.com/donnemartin/system-design-primer#availability-patterns)

 Some searches are very popular, while others are only executed once.
 Popular queries can be served from a **Memory Cache** such as Redis or Memcached to reduce response times and to avoid overloading the **Reverse Index Service** and **Document Service**.
 The **Memory Cache** is also useful for handling the unevenly distributed traffic and traffic spikes.
 Reading 1 MB sequentially from memory takes about 250 microseconds, while reading from SSD takes 4x and from disk takes 80x longer.<sup><a href=https://github.com/donnemartin/system-design-primer#latency-numbers-every-programmer-should-know>1</a></sup>

+Below are a few other optimizations to the **Crawling Service**:

+* To handle the data size and request load, the **Reverse Index Service** and **Document Service** will likely need to make heavy use sharding and federation.
+* DNS lookup can be a bottleneck, the **Crawler Service** can keep its own DNS lookup that is refreshed periodically
+* The **Crawler Service** can improve performance and reduce memory usage by keeping many open connections at a time, referred to as [connection pooling](https://en.wikipedia.org/wiki/Connection_pool)
+    * Switching to [UDP](https://github.com/donnemartin/system-design-primer#user-datagram-protocol-udp) could also boost performance
+* Web crawling is bandwidth intensive, ensure there is enough bandwidth to sustain high throughput